Dunham and Miller Show: Popularity

 The Musers regularly post the highest ratings in Dallas radio among sports shows.
 In its "Best of Dallas 2011" article, the Dallas Observer noted, "Dunham & Miller are at this point basically lapping the field in Arbitron ratings.
 Every hour their show attracts twice the ratings as the offerings of ESPN-103.3 FM and KRLD-105.3 FM The Fan.
 Combined."
 Dunham and Miller have also been nominated for the Marconi award for National Major Market Personalities of the year two times; they then won the award for Sports Station of the year, along with the rest of The Ticket, in 2007.
 The program has been named Best Sports Talk Show by the Dallas Morning News, Fort Worth Star-Telegram, and Dallas Observer.

 The show is known for its use of comedic impressions done by Dunham and Keith, accompanied by the dry humor of Miller.
-Popular characters have included a fake Jerry Jones and a fake Wade Phillips.
+Popular characters have included a fake Jerry Jones, a fake Wade Phillips and a fake Bruce Bochy.